Olympus Stylus 1 Review

 As you'd expect, Wi-Fi capabilities also include fast sharing of images and video from the camera to a connected smart device.
 Olympus speeds up pairing by providing a QR code to sync the camera and smartphone or tablet on a device-to-device Wi-Fi network.

-In addition, the Stylus 1 features a Panorama mode, as well as 11 art filters such as Grainy Film, Diorama and Dramatic Tone (one of our favorites), even though we're not big on Instagram-esque filters here at IR.
+In addition, the Stylus 1 features 11 art filters such as Grainy Film, Diorama and Dramatic Tone (one of our favorites), even though we're not big on Instagram-esque filters here at IR.
 The art filters can be bracketed (as can exposure, white balance, flash and ISO) giving you a variety to chose from at a single press of the shutter.
-Curiously there doesn't appear to be a built-in HDR mode in the camera -- not that we're complaining, but consumers may expect in-camera HDR.
+Curiously there's no built-in HDR mode in the camera -- not that we're complaining, but consumers may expect in-camera HDR.
+There's no sweep panorama mode either, just a panorama assist mode which helps you align separate images and requires the use of software to stitch them together.

 Video.
 Like most Olympus cameras we've seen, the Stylus 1 can record Full HD 1080p video, but the camera does so only at 30p.
 That alone doesn't give you much indication at the quality of the camera's video output, as the E-P5 and E-M1 had fairly impressive (if limited) results while the XZ-2 and lower-end PENs were rather mediocre.
 The one stroke of creative implementation here is that the camera allows for high-speed video at both 120p and 240p at reduced resolutions.
 Max recording time for is 29 minutes for regular video, and 20 seconds for a high-speed clip.

 The camera has built-in stereo mics with settings for wind-noise reduction and recording volume.
 Audio dubbing for still pictures (up to 30 seconds) is also available.
-Unfortunately, there's no plug on the unit for an accessory mic.
+Unfortunately, there's no jack on the camera for an accessory mic.

 Price and availability.
 The Stylus 1 began shipping in December 2013 for a suggested retail price of US$700.
 It is available only in black.

-Place your pre-order with trusted Imaging Resource affiliates Adorama or B&H Photo now:
+Place your order with trusted Imaging Resource affiliates now:

 Walkaround.
 Upon first glance, the Olympus Stylus 1 bares a strong resemblance to the Olympus OM-D E-M5, with the distinctive electronic viewfinder bulge above the lens and a similarly-angled handgrip, all in a package that's remarkably close in size to its larger cousin.
 In the hand, the Stylus 1 is much lighter than the E-M5, as it opts for a sturdy plastic construction over the metal body of the OM-D camera.
 Nevertheless, it has a very solid feel without feeling too bulky or heavy.